vgnam/cake/README.md

 ## Citation

-If you use CAKE in your research, please cite our paper:
+If you find this work useful, please consider leaving a ⭐ and cite our paper:

 ```bibtex
 @article{suwandi2025cake,